If You...

 "If You..." is a song performed by the Italian singer Magic Box.
 It was written by Tristano De Bonis, and produced by Rossano Prini and Gianluca Mensi.
-The single was launched in January 2003 by Spy/Time.
+The single was released in January 2003 by Spy/Time.

 Music video

-The music video of "If You..." despite having different special effects, it has good content and sound, first by using Magic Box loving feelings mixed with drum sets and sound echoes.
+Despite having different special effects, it has good content and sound, first by using Magic Box loving feelings mixed with drum sets and sound echoes.